redscar/api-test/README.md

 Tests
 ------
-All tests are located within`tests/testRoutes.php`.
+All tests are located within [testRoutes.php](tests%2FtestRoutes.php).
 To run the tests use the following command `./vendor/bin/phpunit --verbose tests/testRoutes.php`

 _Tests will truncate the table as a way to test correctly._